Abdulrahman-CS99/Data-Warehouse-AWS/README.md

 This project builds an ETL pipeline to extract, transform, and load (ETL) data from AWS S3 into Amazon Redshift for Sparkify, a music streaming startup.
 The pipeline processes JSON log and song metadata to create an optimized star schema database for analytics.

 ## Purpose of the Database & Analytical Goals
-Sparkify's user base and song catalog have grown, and they need a **scalable data warehouse** for advanced analytics.
+Sparkify data have grown and they need a scalable data warehouse for their advanced analytics team.
 The goal of this database is to:

 - **Track user song plays**: Identify trends in listening behavior.
 - **Analyze user engagement**: Determine which users are most active.
-- **Understand song popularity**: Find the most played songs and artists.
+- **Understand artist popularity**: Find the most asrtist that have popular songs.
 - **Improve business strategy**: Help Sparkify optimize their platform based on user activity insights.

 ## Dataset